NullDev42/streaming-radio/README.md

 # Introduction

-Dockerfile to build internet radio container.
+Dockerfile to build a streaming radio container.
+Uses alpine, mpd, icecast, nginx, php, sqlite, and rompr.

 # Installation

-Pull the latest version of the image from the docker.
+Pull the latest version of the image from docker.

 ```
 docker pull nulldev42/streaming-radio